Sergey Banadysev, Doctor of Agricultural Sciences, Doca-Gene Technologies LLC

 region in 2017-2018 on plantings of seed potatoes (Popova L.A. et al., 2019) showed the absence of peach aphid and, in general, a low infectious background, significantly lower than the European IVD parameters for the season (Table 6).

 The production of seed potatoes in regions with harsh winters, high rainfall, low temperatures significantly reduces the risk of the spread of viral diseases.
 Often, especially in the Netherlands, coastal location and the resulting prevalence of strong winds are considered favorable factors.
 Yes, the flying aphids are significantly enhanced when the wind speed is less than 3 m / s.
-But if we compare the wind roses in different areas (Fig. 6), it becomes clear that the Dutch aphid has enough chances to hit potatoes with a tailwind: the probability is no less than 35%.
-That is, on average two days the wind on the polders really blows from the sea, and every third day - from the south or east.
-To put it lucidly, the aphid on the coast works according to the schedule: two days later.
-"The wind blew from the sea" is a hyped marketing trick, it is rash to rely only on it in the control of viral diseases.
+But if we compare the wind roses in different areas (Fig. 6), it becomes clear that the Dutch aphid has enough chances to hit the potatoes with a tailwind: the probability is no less than 35%.
+That is, on average two days the wind on the polders really blows from the sea, and every third day - from the south or from the east.
+To put it lucidly, aphids on the coast work according to the schedule: two days later.
+"The wind blew from the sea" is a well-promoted marketing technique, it is rash to rely only on it in the control of viral diseases.